 The Spirit of Edo-Era Artistic Traditions

 Many long-standing sensorial traditions were born of the Edo era, including kabuki (Japanese theatre), rakugo (comical storytelling) and ukiyo-e (a genre of Japanese art).
 Geisha, or female entertainers who liven up banquets with song and dance, also emerged in the Edo period.
 You can still see remnants of this era today in the Kagurazaka area of Tokyo, which had thrived as a geisha district (hanamachi); it’s a good place for a walk.
-I also recommend taking a tour through our lobby, which features bonsai works by Masashi Hirao, a young bonsai artist who combines Edo traditions with modern aesthetics.

 The Secluded Quiet of the Imperial Palace